Is my critical illness cover any good?

 Replacing your critical illness insurance if you bought it before 2005

-If your current critical illness insurance policy was bought before 2005, you may be covered against illnesses that are no longer covered by any insurance companies for a full payout.
+If your current critical illness insurance policy was bought before 2005, you may be covered against illnesses that insurance companies no longer cover for a full payout.
 This may mean that replacing your policy will reduce your chances of making a viable claim if you suffer one of these illnesses.
 To ensure you do not lose valuable benefits, always speak to an independent specialist who can compare the cover side by side.

 What are the pros and cons of replacing my critical illness policy?